sabymike/mongoose-relationship/README.md

     A string or array to let the plugin know which path(s) on your schema the relationship will be created.
 Defaults to **relationship**

+- **triggerMiddleware**

+    Boolean value which, if set to true, will explicitly save any parents entities when a relationship is updated causing save middleware to execute.
+Defaults to **false**

 ####Path Value
 When creating a path on a schema that will represent the relationship, the childPath option is required